Supported Python versions¶

 python-scrapy package provided by Ubuntu, they are

 typically too old and slow to catch up with latest Scrapy.

-sudo apt-get install python-dev python-pip libxml2-dev libxslt1-dev zlib1g-dev libffi-dev libssl-dev
+sudo apt-get install python3 python3-dev python3-pip libxml2-dev libxslt1-dev zlib1g-dev libffi-dev libssl-dev

 libxslt1-devare required for